 “I just wanted to thank you for your amazing facilitation.
-You really seemed to guide the sessions to ensure that we were tackling some of the issues that have been at the fore of the conflict.
+You really seemed to guide the sessions to ensure that we tackled some of the issues that have been at the fore of the conflict.
 It has been incredibly productive and liberating – we have a great foundation to move forward.”

 Board member, national NGO, 2016